Paul Hatch: History

 Hatch is also the founder of "Fight Club" (2002-2013), an open public debate event that took place in darkened warehouses, where two experts ("fighters") would debate within a chalk circle, surrounded by the standing audience ("The crowd").
 Like the namesake movie Fight Club, there were "no rules" to the debate and the audience could interject at any time.
 This provided for an intense, open debate of a range of subjects such as the death penalty, censorship, the legalization of marijuana, and human cloning.
 One "fight" got featured on ABC (American Broadcasting Company), which led to shooting a pilot for a television series.
 The New York Times called the non-holds barred event a "Designer Slugfest".

 In 2018 Hatch was one of two people inducted into the IDSA Academy of Fellows, the IDSA's Designer Hall of Fame that includes designers such as Raymond Loewy, Henry Dreyfuss, Bill Moggridge, Niels Diffrient, and Jay Doblin.

 Personal life

-Hatch currently resides in Chicago, Illinois with his wife Jacqueline and his two sons.
-He met his wife while working in Germany.
+Hatch has since pursued his PhD in Learning Sciences and been affiliate faculty at the University of Illinois Chicago (UIC) School of Design.
+He met his wife Jacqueline while working in Germany; they have two sons.
 Hatch is involved in various community volunteer projects and still contributes to the IDSA and the local design community.